crashinvaders/gdx-basis-universal/basisu-wrapper/README.md

 Provides a pure Java (no dependencies) abstraction layer over the native libs.

-The module uses [Basis Universal C/C++ code](https://github.com/BinomialLLC/basis_universal) and [JNI](https://en.wikipedia.org/wiki/Java_Native_Interface) wrappers to connect to LibGDX cross-platform code.
+The module uses [Basis Universal C/C++ code](https://github.com/BinomialLLC/basis_universal) and [JNI](https://en.wikipedia.org/wiki/Java_Native_Interface) wrappers to connect to libGDX cross-platform code.

-To manage native build configuration for all the platforms (except for the web, [read notes below](#Web)) we use [jnigen](https://github.com/libgdx/gdx-jnigen) Gradle plugin.
+To manage native build configuration for all the platforms (except for the web, [read notes below](#Web)) we use [jnigen](https://github.com/libGDX/gdx-jnigen) Gradle plugin.
 See `//region jnigen configuration` section of [`build.gradle`](build.gradle#L28) file for configuration details.

 To streamline the native library assembly process, there are a bunch of `assemble-natives-<platform>.[sh|bat]` scripts are available in the project's root dir.